eloiisa-gh/music-class-ads/README.md

 - a color palette: bold, saturated, mainly primary colors
 - include musical and teaching imagery

-This illustrator agent can then be incorporated by the ad content creator agent.
 With this illustrator agent made a remote agent, it can be shared to be used by other organizations using different programming languages or agent frameworks.
+This illustrator agent can then be incorporated by an ad content creator agent.

 <details>